H.R. 3294: Justice for Victims of Illegal Alien Murders Act

 Federal prosecutors

-In some cases, local authorities could have a federal partner on murder prosecutions if the accused falls into one of the listed inadmissible or deportable classes, with second-degree murder carrying any term of years up to life.
+In some cases, local prosecutors could gain a federal partner on murder cases when the accused falls into one of the listed categories, with second-degree murder carrying any term of years up to life.

 Who is affected by H.R.
 3294?

-People covered by 8 U.S.C.
-1182(a)(6)(A) would face this added federal murder exposure if accused of a covered killing, with first-degree murder punishable by death or life imprisonment.
+People in any of the bill's listed immigration categories would face this added federal murder exposure if accused of a covered killing, with first-degree murder punishable by death or life imprisonment.

 Noncitizens accused of misrepresentation or lacking documents

-The bill reaches people described in 8 U.S.C.
-1182(a)(6)(C) and 8 U.S.C.
-1182(a)(7), meaning those tied to misrepresentation or missing required documentation could face federal murder charges under the new subsection (d).
+The bill reaches people tied to misrepresentation at entry or who lacked required documents, meaning they could face federal murder charges under the new provision in addition to any state charges.

 Courts and defense lawyers handling homicide cases